scale-docs/docs/Equity/EQUITY.md

 ---

-# Welcome to EQUITY

-Welcome to **Equity** - the new frontier of decentralized trading on Fantom.
+> Welcome to **Equity** - the new frontier of decentralized derivatives trading on Fantom.

 We're more than just an exchange ― we are an innovation hub where Spot & Derivative markets thrive without boundaries.
 Our cutting-edge platform brings together minimal swap fees and zero price impact trading, offering you a seamless and cost-effective trading experience.